allisonjr-bamfordrk/notes/README.md

 # 2023-12-31
 - Today's programming wisdom is to be a lifelong learner, always open to new ideas and technologies.
 Embrace flexibility and adaptability, as the programming world is constantly changing.
 Practice effective communication and collaboration, working with others to achieve common goals.
 Develop a solid foundation in core programming concepts and languages, while also understanding emerging technologies such as artificial intelligence, machine learning, and data science.
 Stay up-to-date with industry trends and best practices, constantly refining your skills and knowledge.
 Finally, remember that programming is a creative endeavor, using your problem-solving and critical thinking skills to build innovative solutions.

+# 2024-01-01
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, always strive to write clean, readable, and maintainable code.
+Avoid unnecessary complexity; it often leads to bugs and harder debugging.
+Remember that you're not just writing code for computers but also for fellow humans who will read and work with your code in the future."

+In practice, this means choosing straightforward algorithms, using descriptive variable names, breaking down complex functions into smaller, more manageable ones, and commenting your code effectively.
+Always keep in mind that clarity and conciseness are key virtues in programming, as they contribute significantly to the long-term health and adaptability of software systems.